artmizu/module-template-nuxt-2/README.md

 * Nuxt test utils
 * Typescript
 * Nuxt playground for the development purpose
-* Github actions for CI/CD
+* Github actions for CI/CD.
+Note: Note: the secret variable NPM_TOKEN is required for automatic release to the registry, also set "private" to false in you package.json
 * Husky with pre-push hook

 ## Requirements